HedaooKrish/Accio.feed/README.md

-# Accio.feed : Your personalized AI Digest
+# Holonet.ai : Your personalized AI Digest

 A full-stack TypeScript application that automatically scrapes AI news from multiple sources, uses an LLM to summarize and categorize every article, and delivers a personalized daily feed to each user based on their topic preferences.